Explore Military Tools for ArcGIS

 - Save the project.

 You downloaded a layer package containing a military overlay showing the battle frontline, trenches, and other strategic installations.
 You then used the Military Symbol Editor to create six military symbols and drew attack advances for the U.S. Eighty-Second Infantry Division's attack in the Meuse-Argonne Offensive.
-Next, you'll use the Military Analyst extension geospatial tools to further analyze the battle.
+Next, you will use the Military Analyst extension geospatial tools to further analyze the battle.
 Additionally, watch a Military Symbol Editor overview.

 Determine distance and direction